soonm/beontech-test/README.md

 # beontech-test
 The collection includes the basic CRUD calls for the https://petstore3.swagger.io/#/ API.

+Contains the following files:
+PetStore.postman_collection.json : Collection of calls
+TEST.postman_environment.json : Contains the environment variables used for the file above.

 It has the calls for the Pet section as follows:
 POST: Only includes the happy path call
 GET: Includes the happy and pet not found calls